Business writer James Altucher said something I had to listen to. He said anger doesn’t exist. He said it’s a fake emotion; just fear in disguise.

 This academic model was set up to help kids prepare for an industrial society where you could get a job at GE, work for 40 years and retire on a pension.
 The road to hell is paved with good intentions.

 We’ll have to relearn what kids know; how to embrace fear; embrace criticism.

 Why?
 Because the means of production have changed, again.
 Agriculture, media, politics, law, accounting, medicine, manufacturing are all changing.

 It’s a New, New World.
-And in it your art is essential, not your ability to follow instructions.
+And in it art and creativity is essential, not your ability to follow instructions.

-Your art is what is going to distinguish you; what will allow others to benefit from your gift.
-Give it.
+Godin’s version of art is what is going to distinguish you; what will allow others to benefit from your gift.